Lung Carcinoids

 Lung carcinoid tumors are relatively easy to treat as they spread (metastasize) slowly, and many patients can live for years or decades after a diagnosis.
 However, urgent treatment is needed as bronchial carcinoids — like all other types of lung cancer — can be fatal if left unchecked.

 Lung Cancer Group can help you receive compensation for treatments needed to fight lung carcinoids or any other type of lung cancer.
-Find out your eligibility right now with a free case review.
+Explore available treatments with our Free Lung Cancer Guide.

 What Causes Lung Carcinoids?